chopfitzroy/exo-ui/packages/components/README.md

 The most important thing to understand is the use of `Provider` components and that these **must wrap** all child components, **including components that use any hooks that reference that context**.

-Stitches does it's best to provide explicit error messages that help to explain if a context issue has occured, that being said if you are unfamiliar with Context I recommend [reading up on it](https://react.dev/learn/passing-data-deeply-with-context).
+Exo UI does it's best to provide explicit error messages that help to explain if a context issue has occured, that being said if you are unfamiliar with Context I recommend [reading up on it](https://react.dev/learn/passing-data-deeply-with-context).

 ### Style Guide